So you’ve heard it a dozen times, “tweens shouldn’t use tampons,” but is it true?

 7 Best Easy-to-Use Tampons for Tweens

 So now we know what our tween needs; what are the leading brands of “teen tampons” ideal for beginners to wear?

 We’ve included here some leading brands of tampons for beginners.
 All are smaller in size and made for lighter flows.
 As we mentioned above, once her technique improves and she’s comfortable with how they feel inserted, she can move on to a heavier flow or “Super” tampon.

 Tampax Pearl tampons are great for tweens just starting out.
 Their simple design makes them comfortable to insert.
 Once she has the hang of things, you can increase the size to suit her flow.
 We Love that they come in multipacks, ideal for your changing flow throughout a period.
 They’re one of the only brands we can find that sell Light tampons in big boxes!

 A popular choice for active girls, U by Kotex Fitness tampon should give them more reassurance against leaks.
 The regular size is not too intimidating for a beginner as it comes in a compact applicator fit.
 You’ll also get a small compact carry case.

 Got a girl with a planet-first approach?
 Good on you!
-We love that these regular flow tampons contain no nasties, no perfumes, dyes and chlorine bleaching, responsibly sourced cotton and plant-based applicator.
+We love that these regular flow tampons contain no nasties, no perfumes, dyes, and chlorine bleaching, responsibly sourced cotton, and a plant-based applicator.
 Definitely include these when you are seeking the perfect tampon brand for your tween.

-OB Organic can be a popular choice for beginners as they tend to be a little smaller than other brands, though the lightest flow their organics range covers is regular.
-Free from perfumes and dyes, and complete with applicators from renewable resources, we’d certainly strongly consider this in your tweens tampon repertoire.
+OB Organic can be a popular choice for beginners as they tend to be a little smaller than other brands, though the lightest flow their organics range covers are regular.
+Free from perfumes and dyes and complete with applicators from renewable resources, we’d certainly strongly consider this in your tween’s tampon repertoire.